First-principles simulation of spin diffusion in static solids using dynamic mean-field theory: Discussion

 Practically, single-site spinDMFT requires the local spin autocorrelations to solve a self-consistency condition.
 They determine the time correlation of the mean-field, which underlies a Gaussian distribution.
 Fortunately, the iteration of the self consistency converges quickly within about 5 steps so that the approach is highly efficient computationally.
 This makes for example calculations of nested spinDMFT easily possible without the need for high-performance computing resources.
 We demonstrated this by repeating the computations for both test substances taking the inhomogeneity of the respective proton spin ensemble into account.
+To give an example, a nested spinDMFT calculation for GLP for a single geometry ($30$ sites, $10^3$ time steps, $2\cdot 10^4$ samples) takes about 5 minutes on a MacBook Pro with Apple M5 chip using 4 cores in parallel.

 Once the bath correlations are known, the simulation of spectral spin diffusion is done in a further step, namely the simulation of the involved spins under the bath mean-fields.
 This step is computationally cheap as long as the time scale of spin diffusion and bath dynamics are not too strongly separated.
 If the time scales are well separated, the zero-quantum formalism is well justified allowing an efficient alternative, which we also demonstrated for both test substances.
-We strongly recommend the use of the analytical equation for the zero-quantum correlation, \refeqn{eqn:spinDMFT_ZQC_analytical}.
+We recommend the use of the analytical equation for the zero-quantum correlation, \refeqn{eqn:spinDMFT_ZQC_analytical}.
 The evaluation of this formula only requires the computation of coupling sums, which are easily obtained from the system geometry, and a rescaling of the universal longitudinal bath correlation from single-site spinDMFT.

+A limitation of spinDMFT is the requirement for large coordination numbers, which excludes for example one-dimensional systems or systems where each spin has only a single dominant interaction partner.
+If the system under study can be partitioned into small groups of strongly interacting spins, cluster spinDMFT (CspinDMFT) \cite{graes23} can help out at the cost of increasing the computational effort.
+We would like to emphasize that the presence of long-range interactions is very advantageous for spinDMFT because it generally increases the effective coordination number justifying the approximation even better.
+In this regard, spinDMFT is complementary to many brute-force methods such as exact diagonalization, which are suitable rather for low-dimensional, less connected systems.

+As can be seen in the example of GLP, spin diffusion can depend very strongly on the orientation of the crystal.
+The orientation modifies not only the strength of the coupling between the two spins but also the bath dynamics, which is reflected in the coupling constants in spinDMFT.
+The approach can be straightforwardly extended to powder samples by introducing an additional average of the time-evolved expectation values over all possible crystal orientations.
+In this way, also disordered systems like frozen glasses or amorphous samples are accessible as long as their geometries can be deduced.